What is Hormone replacement therapy (HRT)?

 Women wishing to start HRT should carefully discuss the benefits and risks of treatment with their doctor to see what is right for them, taking into account their age, medical history, risk factors and personal preferences.

-Contraindications of HRT
+Examples of contraindications of HRT

 HRT is contraindicated in the following:2-5